As you probably know, adding captions to your videos is decisive for content accessibility

 Often neglected, positioning, size, color, font and layout are not useless details.
 On the contrary, they largely define the legibility and clarity of your subtitles.
 To choose the right settings, here are some important tips:

-- Avoid using strong colors such as red or yellow.
+- Avoid using strong colors such as red or green.